Atlanta Relapse Prevention Therapy

 Whether you are just starting your recovery journey or have been in recovery for some time, Samba Recovery’s relapse prevention therapy program can help you stay on track.

-Medication Assisted Treatment is Relapse Prevention
+Medically Assisted Treatment is Relapse Prevention

 Substance use disorder is finally recognized as a disease and no longer seen as a moral failing.
 While medication-assisted treatment (MAT) for relapse prevention is nothing new, it has only been used sparingly in last 20 years.
 MAT care has profoundly increased as the overdose death rates continue to rise in Atlanta.
 One of the biggest reasons medicines like Suboxone / Subutex / Naltrexone are being employed to treat opioid use disorder is that they significantly lower relapse rates by controlling dangerous withdrawals and opioid cravings.
 Most notably, medication assisted treatment patients have far better outcomes than patients in abstinence-only based programs.
 At the same time, the use of buprenorphine has given opioid addiction sufferers a more successful relapse prevention medicine that can used beyond treatment.